About IQMindware

 Applied use is the target

-Value is judged by execution quality outside the app layer.
+Value is judged by execution quality in real work and study settings, not only app scores.

-In practice: mission framing and re-entry protocols are part of the workflow.
+In practice: mission framing, re-entry protocols, and reusable scripts are part of the workflow.

 Difference